-Maximum Altitude: For drone flights over 150 meters above ground, a permit from the CAA is required.
+For drone flights over 150 meters above ground, a permit from the CAA is required.

-Compulsory insurance: For your flights in Kosovo, you need drone insurance that is valid in the country and is liable for third-party damages.
+For your flights in Kosovo, you need drone insurance that is valid in the country and is liable for third-party damages.

-Distance to airports: At airports, a minimum distance of 2 kilometers must be observed.
+Near airports, a minimum distance of 2 kilometers must be observed.

-Other safety distances: Drones must be at least 1 kilometer away from the national border.
+Drones must be at least 1 kilometer away from the national border.
 Two kilometers distance must be considered to military bases.
 Also, drones cannot fly closer than 30 meters to people, animals, buildings, vehicles, other aircraft, roads, rails, waterways, or power lines.
 For crowds, a distance of 150 meters is defined.

-Flight bans: Please note that Kosovo is located in a militarily sensitive region.
+Please note that Kosovo is located in a militarily sensitive region.
 Under no circumstances may you photograph or film state facilities, government buildings, military installations, law enforcement agencies, offices of international authorities, and embassies with a drone.
 In case of violations, you have to expect that your equipment will be confiscated and further penalties will be imposed.

-Operating hours: Drones can only be used in daylight in Kosovo.
+Drones can only be used in daylight in Kosovo.
 Also, a cloud cover must be kept 300 meters away.
 The visibility must be at least 5 kilometers.